fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 ### Exercises 11.10-11.12.

-Before going to the below exercises, you should setup your application in Heroku environment similarly that we did in [part 3](/en/part3/deploying_app_to_internet#application-to-the-internet).
+Before going to the below exercises, you should setup your application in Heroku environment like the one we did in [part 3](/en/part3/deploying_app_to_internet#application-to-the-internet).

 In contrast to part 3 now we <i>do not push the code</i> to Heroku ourselves, we let the Github Actions workflow do that for us!